💡 Skip this line if you already have the public certificate installed.

 .rubocop.yml, add the following to the top of the file:

-Should you not want everything that this gem offers, you can customize the gem further by specifiying what you need:
+You can customize the gem by specifying what you need:

 The above is what